 So in a new site feature I am going to pull weekly questions from the most popular boards for all things Triathlon.
 These include:

-So without further explanation onto the Triathlon Reddit Round-up!
+So without further explanation on with the FIRST Triathlon Reddit Round-up

 This guy’s questions are common among cyclist and triathletes, I have seen this crop on Reddit Cycling a few times as well.
 So let’s address it here.

 1) Is there much of a performance difference between toe clipped and clip less?